Brisbane’s best restaurants, cafes & bars

 Indulge, explore and delight in dishes that draw from the history of Rome’s Testaccio Market at Eterna.
 Touting classic Roman cuisine, you’ll find a simple line up of pasta, antipasti and share plates for the evening meal, plus wines and cocktails to match (of course).
 There’s a vegan menu on offer here, too.

-Newly opened Boom Boom Room Izakaya is a reimagined Japanese-style restaurant and bar that takes over from the Boom Boom Room cocktail bar under Donna Chang’s.
-There’s plenty of Japanese-inspired eats to share and stunning cocktails still on offer.
+Boom Boom Room Izakaya is a reimagined Japanese-style restaurant and bar under Donna Chang’s.
+There’s plenty of Japanese-inspired eats to share and stunning cocktails on offer.

-Fish Lane has welcomed a very stylish addition to its mix with the arrival of Southside.
-Situated under the train line, Southside serves up quality East Asian dishes from its industrial and pared back restaurant.
+Situated under the train line in Fish Lane, Southside serves up quality East Asian dishes from its industrial and pared back restaurant.
 Dim sum, share plates, noodles and banquets are all on offer here.

-The restauranteurs behind Morning After and Yolk can do no wrong as far as we’re concerned, and new addition Ping Pong is no exception.
+The restaurateurs behind Morning After and Yolk can do no wrong as far as we’re concerned, and Ping Pong is no exception.
 Head along to enjoy Thai street eats and killer cocktail slushies served alongside mood-altering light installations and a secret oasis in Newstead’s Gasworks precinct.

-This venue serves traditional style Mexican food from the Bajio region which is known for it's slow-cooked flavoursome dishes, soups and spice-filled marinades.
-We recommend the Gorditas (corn pockets filled with smokey Chile ancho shredded brisket), Alitas de Pollo (chicken wings in a strawberry chipotle glaze sauce and the Tostaditas de Pulpo a la Sinaloa (grilled octopus with citrus pico de gallo).
+This venue serves traditional style Mexican food from the Bajio region, which is known for it's slow-cooked flavoursome dishes, soups and spice-filled marinades.

 Agnes, Fortitude Valley

-In a beautiful old brick warehouse, tucked away in the Fortitude Valley, you'll find the now launched wood-fired cooking delights of Agnes.
-Formerly a pop-up bakery adored by Brisbane locals, this beauty is back in its final incarnation.
-The ethos, cooking stripped back to its primordial elements, food cooked over a flame and flavoured with a variety of different woods and prepared in exciting ways.
+In a beautiful old brick warehouse, tucked away in the Fortitude Valley, you'll find the wood-fired cooking delights of Agnes.
+The ethos: Cooking stripped back to its primordial elements, food cooked over a flame and flavoured with a variety of different woods and prepared in exciting ways.
 From the brilliant minds of sAme sAme and Honto, Agnes is sure to set your heart ablaze.

 Maya, Fortitude Valley

-Bring on the margaritas!
-Brisbane’s popular rooftop bar Eleven has transformed itself into a six-month pop-up Mexican restaurant called MAYA.
-With its breathtaking views over the CBD to Newstead and beyond this is the perfect place to unwind and wrap your chops around some Mexican street food.
-Picture fresh Australian produced cooked in the authentic style of the Maya region of Mexico with a touch of Coastal Pacific, Yucatan and Sonoran influences.
-Plates are designed to be shared and enjoyed family style with an option of three tasty delicious deserts to finish on.
-We recommend the Churros, with cinnamon sugar and dulce de leche - let’s face it, this one you’ll probably want to keep all for yourself.
+Bring on the margaritas.
+With its breathtaking views over the Brisbane to Newstead and beyond this is the perfect place to unwind and wrap your chops around some Mexican street food.
+Picture fresh Australian produce cooked in the authentic style of the Maya region of Mexico with a touch of Coastal Pacific, Yucatan and Sonoran influences.
+Plates are designed to be shared and enjoyed family style.

 We’ve died and gone to pastry heaven.
 From the amazing Shannin and Clare Kellam, behind Montrachet and King Street Bakery comes Mica Brasserie.
-Offering French cooking at its finest, you can now sample a special selection of artisan breads, gourmet pies, croissants, sweets, savoury treats, and coffee for you to take away.
-Were just going to leave this here for you to think about –the Ora King Salmon: Pastis and citrus cured Ora King salmon, whipped fromage blanc, poached free range egg, dill and olive oil, served with hot and crusty roasted fennel, potato and sumac sour dough.
-Brisbane, breakfast is served.
+Offering French cooking at its finest, you can sample a special selection of artisan breads, gourmet pies, croissants, sweets, savoury treats, and coffee for you to take away.

 Shall we brunch?
-This new warehouse style venue brings you a seasonal menu with an Indian twist.
-Try the eggs kerjiwal bhurji or the slow-cooked smashed pumpkin with chilli to start your morning off right.
-With a breakfast menu till 3pm, a full vegan menu and dinner menu in place, you are bound to find something to get your tastebuds tingling.
-This venue is also doggo friendly!
-So don't forget to bring your fur friend for an outing.
+This warehouse style venue brings you a seasonal menu with an Indian twist.
+With a breakfast menu till 3pm, a full vegan menu and dinner menu in place, you are bound to find something to get your taste buds tingling.
+This venue is also doggo friendly, so don't forget to bring your fur friend for an outing.

 Specialty cafe and coffee roaster The Maillard Project is bringing breakfast up a notch in Brisbane’s CBD.
 And it’s no wonder, being a project by the locally loved Margaret Street cafe Coffee Anthology.
 Stop by for unique blends and beautiful breakfasts and pick up a pastry while you’re at it.